rsdoiel/Artemis/README.md

 Both non-portable and portable modules can be used together in a project.
-This requires knowing the compiler you're using and targetting it's way of managing where to find modules.
+This requires knowing the compiler you're using and targeting it's way of managing where to find modules.

 In the __obnc__ directory is an example of create an implementation of **ocat**.
 My implementation uses the module "Chars" from the